 Will’s Southern Style Grits are topped with smoked Gouda, bacon, tomatoes, scallions and dare we say the creamiest grits you’ll ever have in life!!!

 I married a fun, country boy and boy does he love his grits!!!
-He loves them so much so that his Southern Style Grits is THE only dish that I can actually get him in the kitchen to make.
+He loves them so much so that his Southern Style Grits is THE only dish that I can actually get him in the kitchen to make, and believe me, making him cook is very difficult, most of the time he just plays his videogames online and gets elo boost services.
 Most would call him a grits connoisseur.
 He knows his grits and won’t settle for anything less than THE BEST!!
 Hubby has made his Southern Style Grits for beauty salons, church meetings and even board meetings!!
 Not a week goes by without someone asking him to bring them in for any occasion.

 Now I’m not a huge grits fan as I grew up on rice.
 Yep!
 Rice for dinner, lunch AND breakfast.
 Auntee always made rice for breakfast and it just kinda stuck with me.
 Even though I’m not a huge fan, I absolutely love hubby’s recipe.
 They are just the creamiest grits most have ever had in LIFE!!!